I THINK SOMETIMES

 Configuring hosting with Cloudflare Pages

+Now we can move on to hosting our site on the internet for free.
 We can very easily connect our GitHub repository to Cloudflare Pages and whenever we send changes to our main branch our site will be automatically deployed.

 1. Go to your Cloudflare dashboard.